abasiamaakpan/WikiSearch/README.md

 # WikiSearch
 Wiki Search is a bootleg wikipedia
 I have links and the contents working but i cant save the button on the history.
-SUbmitted in the 1hr extension
+Submitted in the 1hr extension

 ## Tech Requirements